nddung2812/guessTheNumber/README.md

 # A guessing game coded in vanilla JavaScript

 # How to play
-- Guess the right number from 1 to 99 in 20 attempts
+- Guess the right number from 1 to 99 in 10 attempts
-- Score starts with 20 points, each point represents each guess times
+- Score starts with 100 points
-- Every wrong guess will result a negative 1 point deducted from score
+- Every wrong guess will result negative 10 points deducted from score
-- To win this game, winer must guess the correct number within 20 times, and only the highest score will be displayed on dashboard
+- To win this game, winer must guess the correct number within 10 times, and only the highest score will be displayed on dashboard
-- Fail to find the correct number and running out of guesses in 20 attempts will result a loss in this game.
+- Fail to find the correct number and running out of guesses in 10 attempts will result a loss in this game.
 - Hit Play again button to restart the game
+* Hint: divide and conquer is the way to win

 # Mobile first design
 <img src="photos/mobiledisplay.png" >